jugbd/jugbd.org/_posts/2022-02-19-understanding-java-generics-1.md

 ### Type safety

-Using generics with helps us define a type to consume in and produce from, where it is used.
+Using generics helps us define a type to consume in and produce from, where it is used.
 Which means, we can be sure of adding a specific type of data in a Collection type for example (`List<Integer>`), and get the exact same type.
 This saves us from getting
-`ClassCastException` and saves us from lots of development pain.
+`ClassCastException` and from lots of development pain.

 ### Type erasure

 Type erasure means, all the additional information included while using Java Generics, are removed from bytecode while generated.
 In bytecode it will be old java syntax prior to Java 5.

+Alternatively we can say, we will be enforced to use a type in compile time, but the types are discarded at runtime.

 ## Where we can use Generics